reykato/autocards/README.md

+fThis project is the result of 24 hours of work by a group of five during the 2023 HackPSU hackathon.
+The vision was to create a spaced repetition flashcard method of learning with the ability to generate flashcards with artificial intelligence.
+We spent nearly eight hours using an app framework which simply wasn't designed for such a project, and had to scrap all of our work.
+After switching to Django, a web framework for Python, we were able to get something done.

+The outcome wasn't ideal.
+The back end is mostly finished but is lacking connections to the front end.
+I, Tyler Lindsay, being the group's leader, learned a lot about leadership and time management.
+We all learned how to work together on the same project.
+Both are very important in software development!

+Original text:
 BrainCloud.tech is a website that runs on a technology we named 'autocards.'
 Inspired by a member of our team who swears by spaced repition memorization, BrainCloud is the foundation of an easy-to-use webapp that will serve as not only an effective spaced repition flashcard memorization service but an AI-powered flashcard generator, simplifying the worst part of having to memorize sets of data.